-Teenager Cayden Richards does not know what has happened when he suddenly becomes violent and attacks a rival player on the school football field.
+Teenager Cayden Richards does not understand what has happened when he suddenly becomes violent and attacks a rival player on the school football field.
 Next, while he is with his girlfriend, Cayden abruptly turns into a wolf creature.
-He comes around to find he has slaughtered his parents.
+He comes around to find that he has slaughtered his parents.
 He flees the police manhunt and becomes a drifter.
 In a bar, he meets a crazy old-timer known as Wild Joe who is a werewolf too and recognises Cayden for what he is.
-Cayden pleads knowledge of more about his kind and is directed to the remote mountain town of Lupine Ridge.
+Cayden pleads for more knowledge about his kind and is directed to the remote mountain town of Lupine Ridge.
 There the locals act threateningly but Cayden is welcomed by John Tollerman who offers him a job on his farm.
-He is attracted to Angel Timmins, the owner of the town’s bar.
+Cayden is attracted to Angel Timmins, the owner of the town’s bar.
 Cayden soon comes up against Connor Slaughter, the leader of pack of wild werewolves who roam and kill as they want in the town.
 When Cayden learns that Connor is going to force Angel to bear him a son, he takes a stance against him and his gang.

 Wolves was a directorial debut for David Hayter, who started out as an actor – mostly voice work in animation, although in live-action he played the lead role in Guyver: Dark Hero (1994). – and then became a screenwriter who has worked on high-profile films such as X-Men (2000), X-2 (2003) and Watchmen (2009).
-At least based on the calibre of the material he worked on as a writer, I was interested to see what Hayter would do in the director’s seat.
-He is purported to next be linked to make a Black Widow film for Marvel.
+At least based on the calibre of the material he worked on as a writer, I was interested to see what Hayter would do in the director’s seat here.